coverflex-tech/plug_logger_json/README.md

    end
    ```

-2. ensure plug_logger_json is started before your application (Skip if using Elixir 1.4 or greater):
+2. Ensure `plug_logger_json` is started before your application (Skip if using Elixir 1.4 or greater):

    ```elixir
    def application do